zglozik/vga-card/README.md

 Starting processor at address 0x00010180
 ```

-- You should see th Dino game on the screen.
+- You should see the Dino game on the screen.
 One of the board buttons is the reset, the other button is for jumping.
 Debug output on nios2 terminal:

 ```
 [crt0.S] Inst & Data Cache Initialized.